danielharrell/does_music_move/does_music_move.md

 This, then, is what I take to be the problem with our talking as if music moved.
-Talking that way, thinking that way, fails to distinguish our experience of music from a dream, in which nothing we experience really happens.
+Talking that way fails to distinguish our experience of music from a dream, in which nothing we experience really happens.